MrNabet/Gtst_course/Day2_linux_introduction.md

-##**[Day 2_linux]**
+## **[Day 2_linux]**

 **[What is Linux]**
-Linux is a kernel
+- Linux is a kernel.

 **[What is kernel]**
-is a Code/program that used to meet your software and hardware]. and allocate some resources.
+- is a Code/program that used to meet your software and hardware]. and allocate some resources.

 #**[History of Linux]**
-in 1969 of team led by computer scientist ken Thompson and Dennis Ritchie created the 1st Version of UNIX ON a PDP-7 mini.computer [ it was not cheap and open source]
-[The person LINUS TORVALDS Created the linux kernel. (open source) posted it online]
+- in 1969 of team led by computer scientist ken Thompson and Dennis Ritchie created the 1st Version of UNIX ON a PDP-7 mini.computer [ it was not cheap and open source] [The person LINUS TORVALDS Created the linux kernel. (open source) posted it online]

-[Richard Stallman Amounced the GNU linux project In 1983 ound Cofounded the free softulare foundation IA 1985 GNU is a free software replacement to the UNIX Os, But it Lucas just software replay not full of Cexamples: Bash, tar, emacs] [SO GNU LINUX, will give the GNU/LINUX os The (GNU LINUX project] was started to create a UNIX-11 kernel operating system Created with Source Code that Could be copled modified and redistributed].
+- [Richard Stallman Amounced the GNU linux project In 1983 ound Cofounded the free softulare foundation IA 1985 GNU is a free software replacement to the UNIX Os, But it Lucas just software replay not full of Cexamples: Bash, tar, emacs] [SO GNU LINUX, will give the GNU/LINUX os The (GNU LINUX project] was started to create a UNIX-11 kernel operating system Created with Source Code that Could be copled modified and redistributed].

 **[what is shell]**
-[users communicate with the kernel by the [shell] [Shell is command line Interpreter] it translates Commands entered by the user and converts them Into a language that is understood by the [kernel].
+- [users communicate with the kernel by the [shell] [Shell is command line Interpreter] it translates Commands entered by the user and converts them Into a language that is understood by the [kernel].

-**[Types Of Shells] [Based on their features there are] SH
+**[Types Of Shells] [Based on their features there are]
+- SH
-BASH
+- BASH
-ZSH
+- ZSH
-FISH  [They Differ by Colouring, piping, Command]
+- FISH  [They Differ by Colouring, piping, Command]

 **What Is Os-operating system**
-(it means the main software [system software] part of Computer that helps to work on] **[it contains]
+- [it means the main software [system software] part of Computer that helps to work on] **[it contains]
 - kernel
 - File extensions